 You must do your own work.
 Do not claim credit for any work other than your own.
+Your work should not be identical to others' work.
 Cheating or plagiarizing of any sort on any component of this class will result in a failing grade for the term and a report of the offense to the university.
 Please acquaint yourself with the Student Conduct Code.